 Inoculations are not currently required for travel to the Greek Islands.
 Should this become necessary for any reason, we will notify you before you travel.

 We consider comprehensive travel insurance to be essential.
 If you are travelling to the Greek islands, it is particularly important that your insurance policy includes cover for additional expenses arising from missed or cancelled ferry connections resulting from strikes, adverse weather conditions, mechanical breakdowns and other causes.

 Linen and bath towels are included in the price of your holiday.
-Linen is changed weekly, except at Villa Laza and Laza Penthouse on Symi, where linen is changed every other day.
+Linen is changed weekly.
 Towels for the pool or beach are not usually provided.

 The frequency of maid service is six times a week on Symi and three times a week on Paxos.
 Elsewhere it varies but is always at least twice a week and in some properties it is daily.